Tutorial: Connect an AKS app to Azure SQL Database (preview)

 Create a new connection

-Create a service connection between your AKS cluster and your SQL database in the Azure portal or the Azure CLI.
+Create a service connection between your AKS cluster and your SQL database using a connection string

 1. In the Azure portal, navigate to your AKS cluster resource.